 This is why it’s important to act quickly and to contact an experienced Dallas criminal defense lawyer if you are facing any kind of homicide charge.

 Every case is different and there may be mitigating factors in your case that could help reduce the severity of the charges against you or dismiss them altogether.
 You will need a defense lawyer in your corner who knows how to protect your freedom because your future will depend on it.
-This is where the experience of the criminal defense team at Law Office of Broden & Mickelsen can be the difference between a reduced sentence or a life in prison.
+This is where the experience of the criminal defense team at Broden & Mickelsen, LLP can be the difference between a reduced sentence or a life in prison.

 4 Types of Murder Under Texas Law

 Because states charge murder in different ways, it can be confusing trying to understand what type of charges you’re facing in a murder case.

 Under Texas law, criminal homicides are broken down into four different types of charges.
 These can be classified as murder, capital murder, criminally negligent homicide, and manslaughter.